Saint Theresa's College of Quezon City: History

 Mother Marie Louise De Meester (born on April 8, 1857, in Roesalare, West Flanders, Belgium) and her novices arrived on the shores of Tagudin, Ilocos Sur on June 21, 1910.
 Tagudin became the base of the ICM missionary work throughout the Philippines which gave birth to institutions of learning in the country including the different campuses of St. Theresa's College.
 Mother Marie Louise De Meester founded St. Theresa's College Manila (STCM) in 1915 at the invitation of the Most Reverend Jeremiah James Harty, the first American Archbishop of Manila.
 World War II wrought havoc on the St. Theresa's College campus in San Marcelino, Manila, leaving it in ruins.
 The school was re-built and re-opened.
 It continued to be run by the Belgian Sisters until 1980 when the STCM property was sold to Adamson University.

-After World War II, The Tuason family, (Antonio Maria Tuason's (originally "Son Tua") descendants), a prominent mestizo (“mestizo de Sangley” or Chinese mestizo) family in the Philippines from Old Binondo, donated a block of land to the ICM sisters where STCQC stands today.
-The donated land is bigger than the San Marcelino campus.
-The street along the front of the school's campus was named, D. Tuazon (Don Jose Severo Tuason).
-The parcel of land was part of the Hacienda de Tuason, one of the properties acquired by the Tuazon family during the colonial period.
-The STCM was a well-known exclusive all girls school attended by mestizas (mixed native and European Spanish ancestry) and their children.
-The Tuasons' also contributed to rebuilding other schools such as St. Scholastica's College, Manila.
-After World War II, the school has been re-oriented to focus on primary to secondary education and phasing out its college courses, and opened its doors to accommodate an ever-growing population of students.

 In 1933, a sister school, St. Theresa's College of Cebu was established.